 Age 5-7 | Hardback | 32 pages | 250 x 250mm

 Cathy Fisher grew up with eight brothers and sisters, playing in the fields overlooking Bath.
 She has been a teacher and practising artist all her life, living and working in the Seychelles and Australia for many years.
 Art is Cathy’s first language.
 As a child she scribbled on the walls of her bedroom and ever since has felt a sense of urgency to paint and draw stories and feelings which she believes need to be heard and expressed.
-Perfect was one of these stories.
+Perfect was Cathy’s first published book, followed by The Pond.